department-of-veterans-affairs/vets-website/src/applications/ivc-champva/README.md

 1. Read over the [vets-website README info on Running a mock API](https://github.com/department-of-veterans-affairs/vets-website#running-a-mock-api-for-local-development).
 You will need to mock JSON static-responses for the user, SIP GET, & SIP PUT calls.
 2. View the example mock set up in [ivc-champva/10-7959C](https://github.com/department-of-veterans-affairs/vets-website/pull/29340)'s local-mock-responses file to get an idea of how to set up your responses and mocks files.
 3. To trigger the In-Progress state of the Intro-page's SIP-alert add the desired form-ID as a string into the `user.json`'s "in-progress-forms" array ([example here](https://github.com/department-of-veterans-affairs/vets-website/blob/8483a502755da0397e0a23ace2bd97d1791493de/src/applications/ivc-champva/10-7959C/tests/e2e/fixtures/mocks/user.json#L22)) -- e.g., `"in-progress-forms": ["10-7959C"]`, and the sip-get.json & sip-put.json support the SIP-alerts you see just above a form-pages back-continue buttons, as you input data into the fields
+4. Launch the mocked API using the following command
+    ```bash
+    # Run in vets-website
+    yarn mock-api --responses path/to/responses.js
+    ```
-4. To simulate a logged in user, visit the form locally in your browser and enter the following into the browser console:
+5. To simulate a logged in user, visit the form locally in your browser and enter the following into the browser console:

    ```JavaScript
    // When viewing a form with a mocked API, imitate a logged in user by setting this in local storage: